DipsDev/Stash/README.md

 # Stash
 A custom git service and github like site.\
-Stash, Stashhub(Much like git and github)\
-\
-This project is a school project, and later was submmited as a 5 units bagrot.\
+This project is a school project, and later was submmited as a 5 units bagrot project.\

 ## Stash